(New Vessel Press, 2021)

 Marina Jarre

-This is just one of the many striking passages from Distant Fathers, an autobiography published in 1987 by Einaudi.
-It’s woven, too, with borrowings from French.
+Marina Jarre’s Italian sounds like no other.
+Her love of the written word and her perfect literary pitch sprung from her mother tongue, which was German, but her work is woven, too, with borrowings from French.
 Her writing can capture mental wanderings through syntactic inversions, rhythmic slowdowns, semantic slippages.

 Born in Riga, Latvia, in 1925, to a Latvian father and an Italian-Waldensian mother (her Waldensian grandparents used to speak French at home), Jarre moved to Italy when she was ten years old — or more precisely to the region of Piedmont, the atmospheres of which are masterfully translated into her books.
 Despite her full mastery of Italian, her felt lack of command would be an obsession. « I don’t write well, » she confessed in a letter.